 2. In 2009 we will require all participating groups to provide a decision score threshold value believed to correspond to the best performance for the run, measured in terms of NDCR.
 As in 2008, the evaluation will calculate the minimal (best possible) decision score threshold for each run for comparison with the one actually submitted

 The following measures will be used:

-1: Minimal Normalized Detection Cost Rate and PMiss -RFA plot
+1: Actual and Minimal Normalized Detection Cost Rate and PMiss -RFA plot

 The detection effectiveness will be measured for each individual transformation.
 For each run, all results of individual transformations will be concatenated in separate files and sorted by decision score.
 Subsequently, each concatenated file (corresponding to a single transformation across all queries from a given run) will be used to compute the probability of a miss error and the false alarm rate (PMiss and RFA) at different operating points, by truncating the list at a range of decision thresholds θ, sweeping from the minimum decision score to the maximum score.
 As a first step, asserted copies that overlap will be logged and removed from consideration.
 Secondly, the computation of true positives will be based on only one submitted extent per query (as defined by the mapping procedure outlined above).
 All other submitted extents for this query count as false alarms.
 This procedure yields a list of pairs of increasing PMiss and decreasing RFA values.
 These data points will be used to create a PMiss versus RFA error plot (DET curve) for a given run and transformation.
 The two error rates are then combined into a single detection cost rate, DCR, by assigning costs to miss and false alarm errors:

 CMiss and CFA are the costs of a Miss and a False Alarm, respectively,